fabioravila/rivescript-csharp/README.md

 ## MILESTONES

 1. Make a port of actual rivescript-java - Make a port of current Java code, 'shame on me =]'
-2. **Create some basic tests** - based on RiveScript 'official' demos
+2. Create some basic tests - based on RiveScript 'official' demos and myself
-3. Complete the code documentation
+3. Push to github on public repository
-4. Push to github on public repository
+4. **Develop a native objects for csharp**
-5. Develop a native objects for csharp
+5. Complete the code documentation
 6. [...]